Thursday, 4 July 2019

 Spirituality is about a transpersonal vision of goodness, beauty, perfection, generosity, graciousness, and sacrifice.
 It hinges on dignity for self and others and the foundation is true integrity.
 Love and compassion is its cornerstone.

-Yet the 500 year Cartesian project promoting rational reductionist science has given many a quality of material life and prosperity, but has left us with a life without much meaning and little appreciation for the inherent goodness of what it means to be human.
+The 500 year Cartesian/Bacon project promoting rational reductionist science has given some a quality of material life and prosperity, but has left us with a life without much meaning and little appreciation for the inherent goodness of what it means to be human.

-The institutions that perpetuated this myth of man was formalized with Descarte’s wisdom – “I think therefore I am” - dividing the material and spiritual world with science shaping the rational, reductionist left brained mind to accept the external world through the five senses on one hand to the right brained spiritual - the humanities, art and the mysterious, on the other.
+The institutions that perpetuated this myth of man was formalized with Descarte’s wisdom – “I think therefore I am” - dividing the body (matter) and the mind (the thinking thing) leaving out the natural and the spiritual world - for science to shape the rational, reductionist left-brained mind to accept the external world through the five senses on one hand - to the right brained contextual and spiritual - bringing into perspective our oneness with nature through the humanities, art and the mysterious - on the other.

-So, we continue on this treadmill of mindless conditioned thought and life, with our egos driving us to consume more, as that defines our external success, yet deep down questioning the meaning of all this stuff.
+We continue on this treadmill of mindless conditioned thought and life, made worse by the corporate consumerist propaganda conditioning our egos to consume more, as that defines our external success, yet deep down questioning the meaning of all this stuff.

 This has to change if we are to find a meaningful transformation for this planet to sustain it itself.